drug-design/course/docs/chapters/molecular-properties.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The relative stability of the two isomers of trans-octalin can be calculated based on the 3D geometries of the specified compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/relative-stability-two-isomers-trans-octalin-a14ef03f'><i class='fa fa-play' aria-hidden='true'></i></button>The relative stability of the two isomers of trans-octalin can be calculated based on the 3D geometries of the specified compounds.
 There is a difference of energy of 2.9 kJ/mol in favor of isomer 1, which is the more stable because it has less strain in the bicyclic moiety.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures